spacelift-io/user-documentation/docs/integrations/single-sign-on/aws-iam-identity-saml-setup-guide.md

 Back to Spacelift for the final step.
 You can finally click on the "Save" button on the SAML integration page.

-The page will reload and am AWS login page will be displayed.
+The page will reload and the AWS login page will be displayed.
 Use the credentials for a user that has access to the SAML application and you should be able to log into Spacelift.